YinJC/uk-tex-faq/FAQ-labelcount.md

----
-layout: page
-title: Using labels as counter values
+# Using labels as counter values
----

 Labels are tempting sources of 'numbers'&nbsp;&mdash; their most common use, after all, is simply to typeset a number.
 However, their seeming